White Bread Recipe (Instant Yeast) - Soft & Buttery

 Remove the bread pan from the bread machine.

-Now go to the instruction section below on "preparing the dough & baking the bread".
+Now go to the instruction section below on "shaping the dough & baking the bread".
 FYI - Ignore the instructions for the electric stand mixer below if you are using a bread machine to make your dough.
-Skip down to the preparing the dough & baking the bread section below.
+Skip down to the shaping the dough & baking the bread section below.

 Instructions - Creating Dough with an Electric Stand Mixer with Dough Hook